alexa-samples/skill-sample-nodejs-buttons-trivia/instructions/6-publication.md

 10. When you're ready, click **Save and Continue** at the bottom of the screen to move onto the **Privacy & Compliance** section.

-**Note**: If your game has multiple languages you will go through the distribution section once for each language before moving to **Privacy & Compliance**.

 ### Privacy and Compliance

 1. **Does this skill allow users to make purchases or spend real money?** For this trivia skill, the answer is no.  For future skills, make sure you answer this appropriately.